 You may have noticed that this blog article is pretty Swoogo-centric.
 Most of the time our blog articles aren’t.
 But we’re reading the same forecasts you are, and the fact of the matter is that Swoogo has the most stable pricing model in the event industry.
 So when we’re offering advice about how to predict and stabilize your event budget … well, our #1 suggestion is that you use an event management platform that has one transparent, up-front price, with free integration use, and in-house support.
 And we’re the only ones who do all of that.

-So, as we enter the holiday season, we wish you and your people a wonderful end of 2022 … and we recommend you treat yourself with a stable event budget for 2023.
+So, as we enter the holiday season, we wish you and your people a wonderful end of the year … and we recommend you treat yourself with a stable event budget for the new year.
 Book a no-strings-attached demo here to find out what Swoogo can do for you.